kannans89/ElmRepo/16_Architecture/16_Architecture.md

 ## View

 View is a visual representation of the application state.
-View function knows how to take data and make web page out of it.When user interacts with the view , the user can manipulate the state by generating messages.
+The View knows how to take data and generate web page out of it.When a user interacts with the view , the user can manipulate the state by generating messages.

  ```elm